ARTIST-Association/ARTIST/docs/index.rst

 Welcome to ARTIST!
 ==================================
-This is the initial ARTIST Doc page it should include:
+This is the initial ARTIST Doc page.
+It should include:

 * A brief description of ARTIST.
 * A quick install guide.